DIY Zen Meditation Room Design: How To Make A Meditation Room At Home

-Do you want an exciting room in oranges and reds, or a relaxing room in greens and blues?
+Do you want an exciting yoga meditation room in oranges and reds, or a relaxing Zen meditation room in greens and blues?
 If you are designing a Feng Shui room, remember to go by the Feng Shui Bagua.

 Let’s take a look at how different colours will affect the meditation practice.

 Red: Red is a fantastic colour for increasing vitality.
 Lots of temples are red because red creates feelings of warmth and love.
 But for some this colour will be too exciting and not conducive to relaxation.
 This colour also makes people impulsive (which is why most fast food restaurants use red in their logo and decor).

 Blue: Blue creates calm and relaxing feelings and is reassuring.
 One of the most relaxing colours, use blue for a chill-out zone.
 Incidentally, if you want to lose weight go with blue.
-Studies show blue rooms curb your hunger.
+Studies show blue is relaxing and also curbs your hunger.
 (1)

 White: White creates feelings of purity and calmness.
 This is a very good colour for a Zen meditation space.

 Grey: Greys make you feel more productive and more grounded.
 So if you want your meditation space to be a good grounding space, grey is a good choice.

 Orange: Orange is a warm, happy, and optimistic colour.
 If you’re one of my “positivity warriors” then this is a great colour for you.
 If you’re designing a yoga meditation room and you want that positive energy, go with orange.
 The space will be full of positive energy.

 Pink: Pink rooms are calm and create warm feelings.
 Pink rooms are good for practicing meditations for love, but not the best for other meditations.